 - Pay bills, transfer funds, and deposit checks instantly from your computer or mobile phone

-If local branch access isn’t a must-have for you, their 4+ star rated mobile app and website gives you access to low-to-no account fees and high rates for checking, savings, and money market accounts.
-CIT also doesn’t charge for using out of network ATM’s and refunds $15 a month in fees for banks that may charge you to use their ATM.
+If local branch access isn’t a must-have for you, their 4+ star rated mobile app and website give you access to low-to-no account fees and high rates for checking, savings, and money market accounts.
+CIT also doesn’t charge for using out-of-network ATMs and refunds $15 a month in fees for banks that may charge you to use their ATM.

 Like banks, credit unions offer valuable financial tools.
 Checking and savings accounts, loans, credit cards, ATM access, brick-and-mortar branch locations, and other banking basics for example.
 Credit unions are also NCUA (National Credit Union Administration) insured, which means they have the same protections as the FDIC.

 Another significant differentiating factor of credit unions is that they are non-profit organizations that are more relationship-focused.
 This is advantageous to credit union members because the organization can offer higher interest rates and lower lending fees.

 Banking Basics #2: How to Open a Bank Account